barthskywalker/Ce4703_PSLG_notes/Linux_intro/README.md

 Ubuntu is published by Canonical Ltd, who offer commercial support.
 It is based on free software and named after the Southern African philosophy of ubuntu (literally, 'human-ness'), which Canonical Ltd. suggests can be loosely translated as "humanity to others" or "I am what I am because of who we all are".

 ## Some common commands that will be useful for CE4703:
-- The fist thing you need to be able to do is start a terminal session the fastest way to do this is whit the short cut command:
+- The fist thing you need to be able to do is start a terminal session the fastest way to do this is with the short cut command:
   - `ctrl+alt+t`
   - To open an new terminal tab use: `ctrl+shift+t`.